 Another problem with many grains is the gluten they contain.
 Even if your test for celiac disease comes back negative, you can't really rule out gluten sensitivity.
-As discussed extensively in Chapter 2, non-celiac gluten sensitivity is much more widespread than celiac disease, especially in people with digestive disorders.
-Unfortunately, most available testing methods are far from 100-percent accurate.
-The gold standard to determine whether gluten is contributing to your symptoms is to follow an elimination diet as described in the next chapters.
+As discussed extensively in Chapter 2, non-celiac gluten sensitivity is much more widespread than celiac disease, with digestive especially in people Unfortunately, most available testing methods are far 100-percent accurate.
+The gold standard to determine whether gluten is contributing symptoms is to follow an elimination diet as described in the next chapters.
 Table 32 reminds you where grains (both with and without gluten) can be found.